Marcos-Domingues/tabnews-clone/README.md

-# tabnews-clone
+# tabnews

-A course by Filipe Deschamps
+A Node and React application to create news publications.

 In this project I am recreating a famous news page www.tabnews.com.br/ with the course [curso.dev](https://curso.dev/)